mkuthan/mkuthan.github.io/_pages/fp-cheat-sheet.md

 ### Kleisli

-Composition of functions that return a monadic value
+Composition of functions that return a monadic value:

 ```scala
 final case class Kleisli[F[_], A, B](run: A => F[B]) {